 Tire pressure is a measurement of how much air is in the tire and is measured in PSI (pounds per square inch).
 To check your tire pressure, all you need is a tire gauge which you can purchase from any automotive parts store.
 Newer cars often have a built-in tire pressure monitoring system that alerts the driver if a problem is detected.

 So, how much air do your tires need?
 You can typically find the manufacturer’s recommended tire pressure located on a sticker inside your door jamb.
 You can also find it in your vehicle owner’s manual.
-If you really can’t locate it, this online tool from tire manufacturer Firestone will tell you your tires’ recommended PSI.

 What Do The Numbers On A Tire Mean?